Communication

 Both apps work without a phone number.
 The difference lies in how identity works.

 Session gives you a persistent Session ID — one identity you can restore across multiple devices via a recovery phrase.
-Convenient, but it also means that ID is in principle traceable if someone follows metadata patterns long enough.
+Convenient, but it also means that ID can become easier to correlate over time if someone follows metadata patterns long enough.

 Background: decentralization and governance